arangodb/docs/oasis/cloud-migration-tool.md

 - Generate an Oasis API key and API secret.
 See a detailed guide on [how to create an API key](api-getting-started.html#creating-an-api-key).

+- Your on-premises deployment should be able to communicate with the Oasis platform.
+Check if the host is available and your firewall is not blocking port `8629`.

+{% hint 'info' %}
+The cloud migration tool is only available for clusters.
+{% endhint %}

 ### Setting up the target deployment in Oasis